Create measures for data analysis in Power BI Desktop

 You can also pick data categories for measures.

 You could create tables that display the measures as Web URLs, and be able to click on the URL that's created based on your selection.
-This is especially useful when you want to link to other Power BI reports with URL filter parameters.
+This approach is especially useful when you want to link to other Power BI reports with URL filter parameters.

 Organizing your measures